 This one was taken on the way from Trondheim to Oslo, on the highest point of the route, the land around Dovre.
 Two weeks after I took the way from Oslo to Bergen, spring started getting a bit more serious about its job even in the mountains, but there was still a lot of snow left this high.

-The Hansa League - A Brief Introduction
+The Hansa League - An Introduction

 Wismar, one of the cobblestone ways beside a canal, with St. Nikolai Church in the background